Spain's obsession with high-speed trains runs into budget reality

-ONBOARD MADRID-ALICANTE HIGH-SPEED TRAIN (Reuters) - A one-track dirt road used by local farmers is the main access to a magnificent glass-and-steel train station in the small city of Villena, on Spain’s latest high-speed rail route.
+ONBOARD MADRID-ALICANTE HIGH-SPEED TRAIN, June 17 (Reuters) - A one-track dirt road used by local farmers is the main access to a magnificent glass-and-steel train station in the small city of Villena, on Spain’s latest high-speed rail route.

 It is a spanking new 4,500 square meter building - essentially in the middle of nowhere.